platanus/restspec/README.md

 end
 ```

-The price it's a little bit tricky.
+The price usually it's a little bit tricky.
 Some apis may return a number and some other may return a string with the number.
 For both cases, we have two types: `decimal` and `decimal_string`.
 In this case we are going to just be lazy with the API and let the type be one of them.

 ```ruby
 schema :product do